Amitjangir010/Student_registration_system/README.md

 1. Make sure you have Python and Flask installed on your system.
 2. Clone this repository to your local machine.
+3. pip install required packages.
+4. run the xampp server and mysql workbench or your own dbms.
-3. Start the application by running `python main.py` in the terminal.
+5. Start the application by running `python main.py` in the terminal.
-4. Visit `http://localhost:5000` in your web browser to access the app.
+6. Visit `http://localhost:5000` in your web browser to access the app.
+7. use database name as "root" , username="AMIT" , password="1234" (its default , you can change it in code )

 ## Usage